Feb. 8 in Music History: Outkast won Album of the Year at the Grammy Awards

 2005 - Andrew Bird released his third album, Andrew Bird & the Mysterious Production of Eggs.
 It features "A Nervous Tic Motion of the Head to the Left" and “Fake Palindromes.”

-2005 - Keith Knudsen, drummer for The Doobie Brothers, died of chronic pneumonia in Kentfield, CA. He was 56 years old.
+2005 - Keith Knudsen, drummer for The Doobie Brothers, died of chronic pneumonia in Kentfield, California.
+He was 56 years old.

-2009 - About four months after the plane crash that nearly killed their drummer, Travis Barker, Blink-182 announce that they are getting back together during the Grammy Awards.
+2009 - About four months after the plane crash that nearly killed their drummer, Travis Barker, the band Blink-182 announced during the Grammy Awards that they were getting back together.

 2010 - Yeasayer released their second album, Odd Blood.
 It features “Ambling Alp,” “O.N.E.,” and “I Remember.”